therealasrz/LOL-analysis/README.md

 - **gameid**: This column represents a unique identifier for each individual match played.
 It allows us to distinguish between different matches in the dataset.

 - **side**: The 'side' column denotes the team affiliation of a particular player or team.
-It typically distinguishes between 'blue' and 'red' teams, providing insights into the team dynamics and matchups within a match.
+It typically distinguishes between 'blue' and 'red' teams.

 - **result**: This column indicates the outcome of a match for a specific team or player.
 It may denote whether the team won, lost, or if the match ended in a draw.